 As we continued to add sources, the page was filling up with lots of links, which in turn brought more readers to the site.
 We're now pulling from about one-hundred sources daily, and have more than enough news to keep anyone up to speed on current events.

 We prefer to pull links from feeds of smaller and independent sites.
 It seems most conservative aggregators that pop up are simply a one-stop-shop for the same big sites, like Daily Caller, Breitbart, or Daily Wire.
-These heavy-traffic sites are important to conservative media, but there's many smaller sites who link back to them, usually by reporting on the story or using it for their original commentary and analysis; we like to pull from such sites.
+These heavy-traffic sites are important to conservative media because they do break hard news, but there's many smaller sites who link back to them, usually by reporting on the story or using it for their original commentary and analysis; we like to pull from such sites.

-Stories we find interesting are posted above the feeds with the bullet-points.
+Stories we find interesting are posted above the feeds with bullet-points.
 After a period of time, they're expired and dropped below with the feed pulls.
-Sometimes we'll editorialize the titles, but usually we use the original.
+Sometimes we editorialize the titles, but usually we use the original.